talkjs/tutorials/how-to-set-up-web-push-notifications-with-firebase/how-to-set-up-web-push-notifications-with-firebase.md

 ## Set up Firebase

-In this section, you'll initialize Firebase Hosting and configure the necessary settings.
+In this section, you'll initialize Firebase Hosting with the [Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli), create a new Firebase app and generate a key to encrypt push notifications.

 ### Step 1: Initialize Firebase Hosting